-Kaepernick, Eric Reid settle collusion lawsuits with NFL
+Kaepernick, Eric Reid settle collusion grievances with NFL

 - The Pac-12 Networks are struggling worse than you imagine

 Kaepernick and Reid filed collusion grievances against the league, saying they were blacklisted because of protests during the national anthem at games.
 Kaepernick has not played in the league since 2016, while Reid missed three games last season before signing with Carolina.
+Kaepernick contended the owners violated their collective bargaining agreement with players by conspiring to keep him off teams.

+A wave of protests by NFL players began in 2016 after Kaepernick kneeled during the national anthem to call attention to police brutality and racial inequality.
+The protests grew into one of the most polarizing issues in sports, with President Donald Trump loudly urging the league to suspend or fire players who demonstrate during “The Star-Spangled Banner.”

+Kaepernick filed his grievance in August 2017.
+Arbitrator Stephen B. Burbank sent it to trial, denying the league’s request to throw out the former 49ers quarterback’s claims.
+Burbank’s decision meant there was enough evidence of collusion to keep the grievances going.

 More AP NFL: https://apnews.com/tag/NFL and https://twitter.com/AP_NFL